alongubkin/filebox/README.md

 ### Requirements

 The only requirement for building the project is [Docker](https://www.docker.com/), which can be installed on any platform (Windows, Linux, macOS) and provides container technology.

+You can use [this link](http://downloaddocker.com/) in order to run Docker without login.

 To run tests, you also need [Python 3](https://www.python.org/) and the pytest package installed: